How Often Should You Change Your Baby's Diaper?

 Still, changing diapers around the clock may leave you feeling as though that’s all you’re doing.
 Try not to let diaper changes consume your daily routine; simply be mindful of when your baby's diaper may be wet or dirty.

-If you’re bottle-feeding, check her diaper right before you give her the bottle.
-After she’s done with the bottle, you can check again if she’s hasn’t fallen asleep.
-If she has gone to sleep, then there’s no need to wake her unless you feel she’s overly wet or she has a poopy diaper.
+Another great time to change your newborn’s diaper is before or after feedings.
+If you’re breastfeeding, as you switch from one breast to the other, take the time to check their diaper, and change it if needed.
+If you’re bottle-feeding, check their diaper right before you give them the bottle.
+After they’re done with the bottle, you can check again if they haven’t fallen asleep.
+If they have gone to sleep, then there’s no need to wake them unless you feel they’re overly wet or they’ve pooped in their diaper.

 How Often to Change a Baby’s Diaper After Introducing Solids

+As your baby gets older and you adjust their feeding schedule to include solid foods, you may wonder how many diaper changes they may need per day.
+It’s likely they may produce fewer wet diapers than before.
+Though diaper changes may be less frequent now, continue to check their diaper every few hours to ensure they’re not too wet.
+Always change them after they’ve pooped.
 A diaper change is required with every soiled diaper to prevent skin irritation, especially when babies become more active and mobile.
-As your baby reaches developmental milestones such as rolling over and crawling, he'll be moving a lot more often.
-Avoid any messy situations with a diaper that moves with him, like Pampers Cruisers 360° Fit®, and make sure to change him as often as needed.
+As your baby reaches developmental milestones such as rolling over and crawling, they’ll be moving a lot more often.
+Avoid any messy situations with a diaper that moves with them, like Pampers Cruisers 360°®,.

 Diaper Changing Tips

-Start by gathering all the diapering supplies you will need.
+Start by gathering all the diapering supplies you will need:

 • A clean diaper in just the right size.
 Check out the diaper size and weight chart to learn which diaper fits best for your little one.